eriksquires/DuckDB-With-R/README.md

 data flows.
 If you find yourself doing sums, averages, percentiles, and various joins with categorical tables, or you’ve already found yourself making views and stored procedures to make your R code simpler and more consistent you are 100% in the land of dbt.
+Even if you are not ready for dbt yet, pushing transformations into views instead of R code is a big improvement in terms of performance and maintainability.
+You can always migrate those views into dbt models later.

 Where you want to keep R is in your statistical analysis, plotting, anything more complicated than calculating standard deviations. lm(),